Skip to main content

 3. Best for those with low-light conditions: Grape ivy

-Look no further if you’ve been searching for fast-growing, hanging plants.
-With its dark, glossy, rhombus-shaped leaves that trail, the grape ivy may be an understated plant, but it is the perfect hanging basket plant for those who don’t get a lot of light inside their homes.
 In fact, the grape ivy plant prefers medium indirect light as opposed to bright light, since overexposure can cause it to wilt, burn, or dry out.
 If you do get bright light, be sure to water your grape ivy more often.
-For consistent growth, feed your plant weekly with a diluted liquid fertilizer throughout the spring and summer.
+Feed your plant weekly with a diluted liquid fertilizer throughout the spring and summer for consistent growth.

 4. Best for low-maintenance plant parents: Philodendron